+News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers.
 It's important to be cautious.
 If you have allergy issues or a compromised immune system, it's best to skip these adventures with edible flowers unless you have total control over their production.

-Identify the flower exactly and eat only edible flowers or edible parts of those flowers.
-Tulips, for instance, can be eaten, but only the petals.
+Identify the flower exactly and eat only the edible parts of those flowers.
+Tulip flowers, for instance, can be eaten, but only the petals.
 If the taste of any flower is objectionable-too bitter, too sour, too spicy, or just plain weird-don't swallow it.